kitsec-labs/kitsec-core/README.md

 # Guidelines

-Here are some guidelines for using open source tools for ethical hacking:

 Open source tools for ethical hacking are a great way for security professionals and enthusiasts to test the security of their own systems, as well as those of others, in a legal and ethical manner.
 Here are some guidelines for using open source tools for ethical hacking: